asadagha24/U.S.-Health/README.md

 ### Tools Used

-- **Jupyter Notebook (Python, Pandas, NumPy)**
+- **Jupyter Notebook (Python, Pandas, NumPy, Seaborn, Folium, Sklearn)**
-  - Employed for data cleaning, preliminary exploration, and any preprocessing steps prior to visualization.
+  - Employed for data cleaning, preliminary exploration, analysis, and visualization.

 - **Tableau Desktop**
   - Used for data visualization and creating the final storyboard.

-- **GIS Software (optional)**
-  - Utilized if verifying or modifying shapefile properties for mapping purposes.

 ## Tableau Storyboard